1976 Canada Cup: Teams

-While the fans hoped for a Canada-Soviet Union final, analysts ranked the Soviets as only the fourth best team entering the tournament.
+While the fans hoped for a Canada–Soviet Union final, analysts ranked the Soviets as only the fourth best team entering the tournament.
 They chose to leave most of their elite players home for reasons that remain unclear.
-The potential of defections, or losing stars to North American professional hockey, are two possibilities.
+The potential of defections are one possibility.
 Officially, Soviet officials said many of their players were suffering from fatigue, though goaltender Vladislav Tretiak later claimed the omissions were the result of a power struggle between Olympic coach Boris Kulagin and Canada Cup team coach Viktor Tikhonov and that the former sought to undermine the latter by forcing him to coach a weaker team.

 The Soviets downplayed the importance of the tournament, stating their true focus was the World Championships and the Winter Olympics.
 As a result, they sent a much younger, "experimental" team to Canada.
 Valeri Kharlamov, considered by many to be their best forward, also did not play in the series, as he was recovering from serious injuries suffered in a car accident.

 The Czechoslovak team was predicted to face Canada in the final by most experts as they brought the same team that won the 1976 World Championship a few months prior.
 Their goaltender, Jiří Holeček, was considered the best in the world outside the NHL.
 Czechoslovak coach Karel Gut anticipated his team would emerge to show the world that there was "more to international hockey than Canada and the Soviet Union".
-Sweden was ranked third entering the tournament and had a large mixture of amateurs and professionals who were playing in the NHL and WHA.
+Sweden was ranked third entering the tournament and had a large mixture of domestic and overseas players from the NHL and WHA.
 The United States and Finland rounded out the tournament and were not expected to be competitive.